 A stress concentration, or stress riser, is a point of high stress on a component.
 This concentration is usually the result of a structural feature, such as fillets, bolt holes, keyways, and similar.
-The stress in these areas is inherently higher than in the uniform section of the component by as much as a factor of two or more.
+Pressure in these areas is inherently higher than uniform sections of the component as much as a factor of two or more.

-Why does stress concentration cause failure in critical components?
+Why does it cause failure in critical components?

 Components are less likely to fail when stresses are distributed evenly throughout the part.
-When stress is concentrated in a narrow region, fatigue life of the whole component decreases.
+When stress is in a narrow region, the fatigue life of the element decreases.
 Fatigue cracks will always propagate from the point with the highest stress, rapidly leading to failure.